 Parents are required to read the Parent-Student Handbook each school year.
 This handbook is posted on the school website.
 A printed copy can be given to families, if requested.
 Parents are required to sign electronically that they have read the the handbook after reviewing these school regulations with their children as a part of the online enrollment process for the next school year.
-Manual sign-off forms are available in the School Office and will be due in the school office Enrollment/Re-Enrollment is considered to be complete if not already signed electronically.
-Parents agree to abide all that is in the Parent-Student Handbook and the parent signature whether electronical or manual confirms agreement of acceptance of the Parent-Student Handbook.
-Parents of students transferring in at later times during the school year will be given ample time to read the Handbook and sign electronically or manually as a part of the online enrollment procedures.
+Enrollment/Re-Enrollment is considered to be complete when online enrollment/reenrollment forms are completed and electronically signed as well as the registration payment is made.
+Parents agree to abide all that is in the Parent-Student Handbook.
+The parent signature, whether electronical (part of the online registration/re-enrollment process) or manually, confirms agreement of acceptance of the Parent-Student Handbook.
+Parents of students transferring in at later times during the school year will be given ample time to read the Handbook and sign electronically or manually as a part of the enrollment procedures.